 Ready for Commercial Deployment

-Under a DOE-sponsored project, B&W built a 250 kWt coal-based FDCL pilot facility to demonstrate the reducer and combustor operation for application to steam and power generation.
+Under a DOE-sponsored project, B&W built a 250 kWt coal-based CDCL pilot facility to demonstrate the reducer and combustor operation for application to steam and power generation.
 On another project, our university partner demonstrated continuous hydrogen generation from the partial oxidizer at their 250 kWt pilot unit constructed and tested at the National Carbon Capture Center.